SUSTAINABILITY POLICY AND SOCIAL RESPONSIBILITY COMMITMENT

-At the Jealsa Rianxeira Group, we have always had a very clear understanding that our growth and consolidation as a company involves internationalising our business model, characterised by its integration of absolute respect for human rights, the sustainable exploitation of resources, environmental responsibility, continued support for renewable energy, and social and economic progress in the communities and countries where the Group operates.
+In the Jealsa Rianxeira Group, we have always been very aware that our growth and consolidation as a company is due to internationalization of our business model, characterized by the integration of full respect for human rights, the sustainable exploitation of resources, environmental responsibility, constant support of renewable energy and the social and economic development of the towns and countries in which it is present.

-In addition, Jealsa Rianxeira is a member of the International Seafood Sustainability Foundation (ISSF), whose mission is to carry out actions based on science to ensure long-term health of the eco-system and sustainability of marine resources.
-Thus, our sustainable procurement policy is based on the criteria set down by this Foundation and in International Law, the FAO Code of Conduct, and the European Code of Responsible Fishing Practices.
+Furthermore, Jealsa Rianxeira is a company that participates in ISSF (International Seafood Sustainability Foundation), whose mission is to carry out actions based on science that guarantee the long-term sustainability of the marine resources and the health of the ecosystem.
+For this, our sustainable purchasing policy is based on the criteria of this Foundation, on International Legislation, the FAO Code of Conduct and the European Code of Responsible Fishing Practices.

-- We do not procure or sell tuna deemed to have come from IUU (illegal, unreported and unregulated) sources and we actively fight against such activities.
+- We do not purchase or market tuna from IUU fishing (Illegal, unreported, unregulated fishing) and we fight against this type of activities.

-- We prohibit shark finning and therefore do not operate with companies or vessels that perform and/or do not have a policy forbidding shark finning.
+- We prohibit Shark Finning and therefore we do not carry out operations with companies or boats that practice it and/or that do not have a policy that prohibits it.

 - We do not purchase tuna transhipped in the high seas and we do not allow discards either.

 - We control the traceability from the fishing area to the final consumer.

 - Like the entire Scientific Community, we believe that in order to maintain tuna stocks at healthy levels, fishing capacity should not be increased; therefore, we fully support the resolution of ISSF in this regard.